 While this only addressed diet, it is important to remember that exercise is important as well.
-While I get a number of steps walking my dog every day, it doesn’t get my heart rate up, nor is it provide strength training that I’ve had in the past.
+While I get a lot of steps walking my dog every day, it doesn’t get my heart rate up, nor does it provide strength training that I’ve had in the past.
 I’ll leave exercise for another blogger on another day.
-Personally, I’ll try to target big muscle groups like chest and legs in weight training in a few minutes a day.
+I know that if I only have a few minutes a day, I’d focus on targeting big muscle groups like chest and legs in weight training.

 Enough of the set-up, time to get to the substance.
 Here are the different types of diets I am stealing ideas from and why: